-We are now ready to write out SEDs to ASCII files.
-The first step is to extract the SED from the output file from the radiation transfer code.
-This step is described in detail in Post-processing models.
-Combining this with what we learned above about writing files, we can write scripts that will fetch SEDs and write them out to disk.
-For example, if we want to write out the SED for the first inclination and the largest aperture, we can do:
+For instance, you may want to write out the SEDs to ASCII files.
+To do this, the first step, as for plotting (see Plotting SEDs above) is to extract the SED from the output file from the radiation transfer code.
+This step is also described in detail in Post-processing models.
+Once we have extracted an SED we can write a script that will write it out to disk.
+For example, if we want to write out the SED for the first inclination and the largest aperture from the Example Model, we can do: